 The EU is way ahead of any other jurisdiction in the world when it comes to data protection.
 Gradually, however, other places are starting to introduce privacy laws inspired by EU law.

 On the face of it, cookie banners may seem like an unnecessary annoyance.
-But there is a reason that governments are becoming more concerned about regulating online business activity.
+There is a reason that governments are becoming more concerned about regulating online business activity.

 Businesses are increasingly driven by an imperative to collect personal information.
 This can help drive sales by personalizing marketing, predicting people’s behaviour, and influencing their choices.
 Cookies are a way to help achieve all of these things.